jessepav/lacygoill-wiki-backup/vim/debug.md

 ###
 ### From Vim, which commands should I execute to profile a script named `search.vim` in the rtp?

-    :prof  start /tmp/profile.log
+    :profile  start /tmp/profile.log
-    :prof! file */search.vim
+    :profile! file */search.vim
-    :ru! autoload/search.vim
+    :runtime! autoload/search.vim

     " use the plugin, and reproduce the slowdown for which you want to know the cause " restart Vim

 #### Same question, but from the shell?

-    $ vim --cmd 'prof  start /tmp/profile.log' \
+    $ vim --cmd 'profile  start /tmp/profile.log' \
-          --cmd 'prof! file  */autoload/search.vim' \
+          --cmd 'profile! file  */autoload/search.vim' \
-          -c    'e +/\\v%>12v%<34v. file' \
+          -c    'edit +/\\v%>12v%<34v. file' \
-          -c    'norm n' \
+          -c    'normal n' \
-          -cq
+          -cquit

 ###
-### When I profile a script from the shell, should I execute `:prof` via `--cmd` or `-c`?
+### When I profile a script from the shell, should I execute `:profile` via `--cmd` or `-c`?

 `--cmd`.

-Because after  `:prof` has been executed,  you must still source  the script you want to profile.
+Because after `:profile` has been executed, you must still source the script you want to profile.
-Using  `--cmd`, you  have the  guarantee that  `:prof` will  have been  executed before the script is sourced, which is required.
+Using `--cmd`,  you have the guarantee  that `:profile` will have  been executed before the script is sourced, which is required.

 Note that `--cmd` is  not necessary if the script is  autoloaded, and not loaded until you invoke some mapping/command.
-But still, be consistent; always use `--cmd` to execute `:prof` from the shell.
+But still, be consistent; always use `--cmd` to execute `:profile` from the shell.

 ### How to detect that a profiling is currently being performed?